homeostatic/Rpi/README.md

    another issue is that (since upgrading to M8 firmware 4.0?) the tracker doesn't seem to be exiting gracefully.
 State is not saved between power cycles.

    the shutdown command is also apparently not working properly in m8c.
-It gets stuck on "closing audio devices"
+It gets stuck on "closing audio devices", if I make sure to close the script (with ctrl+c) in the terminal it seems to work properly

 for MIDI over GPIO BLitz city DIY has made a very good tutorial on how to free the RX and TX pins and set them up to be the serial IO as well as some info about MIDI hardware: